buptzhaoyu/Test/thesis_draft.md

 echo "'ipsumdump' is $(echo "scale=4; (${AVERAGE_TIME_TCPDUMP}-${AVERAGE_TIME_IPSUMDUMP})/${AVERAGE_TIME_TCPDUMP}*100" | bc)% faster than 'tcpdump'. " >> output
 ```

-The command line window looks like:
+The command line window looks like: (figure)
 The result indicates that `ipsumdump` is 96.6% faster than `tcpdump` in efficiency.
 So I chose 'ipsumdump' as the tool of aggregating the IP addresses.